• Free shipping on all orders

 Catnip vs. Addictive Drugs

 So what’s the difference between catnip and an addictive drug?
-The rush might actually be similar—remember, opioids mimic the same endorphins that catnip releases.
+The rush might be similar—remember, opioids mimic the same endorphins that catnip releases.
 But there’s a big difference.
 Unlike addictive drugs, using catnip doesn’t affect their natural hormone balances or endorphin releases over time.
-In an opioid addiction, the brain stops producing natural endorphins and relies on the opioids instead.
+In an opioid addiction, the brain stops producing natural endorphins and relies on opioids instead.
 Trying to quit can cause serious medical issues before the brain can relearn how to send the proper signals.
 In catnip, there’s no danger of that—your cat’s brain is the same no matter how much catnip is used.

 tabby cat savoring catnip in the garden